FelixHohne/phylo-lib/README.md

-# An OCaml Phylogenetic Tree Library
+# An OCaml Phylogenetic Tree Library.
+Used by Phylo-Lib-Web.

-## For the front-end that uses this library, see phylo-lib-web
 ### Spring 2020
 ### by Shiyuan Huang, Felix Hohne, and Vaishnavi Gupta
 ___